GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 Configuration Element so you do not have to enter the same information for each HTTP Request.

-Or, instead of manually adding HTTP Requests, you may want to use <u>JMeter’s HTTP(S) Test Script Recorder</u> to create them.
+Or, instead of manually adding HTTP Requests, you may want to use <u>JMeter’ s HTTP(S) Test Script Recorder</u> to create them.
 This can save you time if you have a lot of HTTP requests or requests with many parameters.

 There are three different test elements used to define the samplers: